 Want an “at a glance” look at what I thought?
 Check out my Review On A Post-It or my “Final Thought”

 Would I buy a copy for my collection?
-Because it wasn’t a favorite or a reread, unfortunately no.
+I have one but I’m probably passing it on bc it wasn’t a fave/I won’t reread